Skip to content

 • Access to RDS-specific stored procedures

-The admin user can't perform certain actions
+The primary user can't perform certain actions

 SELECT DP1.name AS DatabaseRoleName,